FREE Summer Camps – Low-Cost Summer Camps 2023 – Ultimate Resource

 Boy Scouts of America

 The Boy Scouts operate 420 Scout camps, 60 council high-adventure programs, and three national high-adventure bases!
 Programs are affordable summer camps, with many discounts and scholarships available.

 (FYI-Boy Scouts of America now allows both boys AND girls to join.
 My son’s pack had their first girl this year.)

-AFFORDABLE, LOW-COST SUMMER CAMPS
+LOW-INCOME SUMMER CAMPS and AFFORDABLE, LOW-COST SUMMER CAMPS

 Recreation Center Camps

 Your local rec center may have the most affordable camp in town.
 (Our does!)
-They usually have swimming, baseball, soccer, arts and crafts and try to keep prices down so the whole community can participate.
+They usually have swimming, baseball, soccer, and arts and crafts and try to keep prices down so the whole community can participate.